 - Typically, the same joints on both sides of the body are attacked, but not necessarily at the same time (symmetrical joint manifestations)

-- Many have a "flu" sensation in the body
+- Many people have a "flu feeling" in their body

-- About 7% get "Rheumatic nodes"Later in the process.
-They are harmless, hard knots beneath the skin, often over the strech side of elbows or fingers
+- About.
+7% sheep «Rheumatic nodes»Later in the process.
+They are harmless, hard lumps under the skin, often over the stretch side of the elbows or over fingers

 - Symptoms of rheumatoid arthritis that have been on for more than two weeks should be referred to the rheumatologist